 Location: Near Concorde Hotel Monorail stop, in between Jalan Ampang and Jalan Raja Chulan

-Chinatown KL, found at Petaling Jaya Street, is a famous shopping place for tourists and locals alike.
-Chinatown’s biggest attraction is perhaps the rows and rows of stalls selling all types of merchandise from food to clothing at bargain able prices.
+Chinatown KL, found in Petaling Jaya Street, is a famous shopping place for tourists and locals alike.
+Chinatown’s biggest attraction is perhaps the rows and rows of stalls selling all types of merchandise from food to clothing at bargainable prices.
 Chinatown is practically filled with Chinese restaurants and hawker stalls selling all sorts of delicacies.
-Not only street food, you will find rows of pubs, bars and clubs.
+Not only street food, you will find rows of pubs, bars, and clubs.

 Lake Gardens, known officially as Perdana Botanical Gardens, is Kuala Lumpur’s first large-scale recreational park.
 Measuring 91.6 hectares, it is located in the heart of the city and established in 1888.
 Roam through the aviaries at the Bird Park and Butterfly Park.

 Take a stroll through the beautiful Deer Park and Orchid Garden, which are all reachable either by foot or by regular shuttle buses.
 From the gardens, you can also visit other attractions such as the National Monument, the Planetarium, and the Islamic Museum.

 Aquawalk Sdn.
 Bhd. own and manage Aquaria KLCC, a world-class aquarium that showcases marine life and animals from Malaysia and around the world.